-The median annual wage for assemblers and fabricators was $28,580 in May 2012.
-The median wage is the wage at which half the workers in an occupation earned more than that amount, and half earned less.
-The lowest 10 percent earned less than $18,400, and the top 10 percent earned more than $48,110.
+The median annual wage for assemblers and fabricators was $37,170 in May 2021.
+The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
+The lowest 10 percent earned less than $27,420, and the highest 10 percent earned more than $58,640.

-In May 2012, the median annual wages for assemblers and fabricators were as follows:
+Median annual wages for assemblers and fabricators in May 2021 were as follows:

 Wages vary by industry, geographic region, skill, education level, and complexity of the machinery operated.

-Most assemblers and fabricators are employed full time, sometimes working evenings and weekends.
+Most assemblers and fabricators work full time, and some work evenings and weekends.

-Employment of assemblers and fabricators is projected to grow 4 percent from 2012 to 2022, slower than the average for all occupations.
+Overall employment of assemblers and fabricators is projected to decline 6 percent from 2021 to 2031.

-Within the manufacturing sector, employment of assemblers and fabricators will be determined largely by the growth or decline in the production of certain manufactured goods.
-In general, overall employment is not expected to grow as fast as all other occupations because many manufacturing sectors are expected to become more efficient and able to produce more with fewer workers.
+In general, employment of assemblers and fabricators is projected to decline or have limited growth because many manufacturing sectors are expected to become more efficient and able to produce more with fewer workers.